DCoupry/autografs/README.rst

 __ here_

-*This is a beta version*.
+*This version is under active development*.
 Bug hunting is very much going on, and there are still some old funtionalities that are not yet reimplemented.

 TODO:
 -----

 Medium priority:

 - the symmetry axes detection has trouble with planar shapes
 - implement pillaring by using custom alignement rules
 - more robust mmanalysis module

 Low priority:

 - unit testing coverage is non-existant
 - documentation writing
 - better handling of the databases: